 We have partnered with a company called Inceptia who will walk students through this verification and special or unusual circumstance process.
 Additional information might also be requested in some cases by a Financial Aid Administrator in order to clear conflicting information reported on the FAFSA.
 Students are notified by SCSU e-mail if additional information is required.

 Yes.
 Your financial aid package is based on a number of factors including, but not limited to, the information you provide on the FAFSA, current enrollment status, grade level, additional resources and scholarships, etc. Therefore, any changes or discrepancies may result in adjustments to your aid.
+Please visit the Revised Awards page for additional information.

 Federal financial aid is not available for the Winter and Spring intersessions.
 For those sessions, you have the option to pay out-of-pocket or use a private loan.